CalvinChhour/fellers-bot/README.md

 ## aws
 There is currently an aws ec2 instance that hosts and runs the bot... this is still in development.

+Once ssh'd into the ec2 instance, run `npm run pm2` to start up the fellers bot.